 Distance GradDipTchLn(Primary) students are required to attend two residential schools at the Ōtautahi Christchurch campus.

 Courses integrate web-based material, audiovisual resources, video conferences and email.
 Students will also attend professional practice placements in schools for 14 weeks per year.

 - Postgraduate Certificate in Teaching English to Speakers of Other Languages

 - Postgraduate Diploma in Education (with endorsement options in e-Learning and Digital Technologies in Education, Hōaka Pounamu: Te Reo Māori Bilingual and Immersion Teaching, Inclusive and Special Education, Leadership, Literacy, Positive Behaviour Support, and Teaching and Learning Languages.

 - Postgraduate Diploma in Specialist Teaching

 - Master of Teaching English to Speakers of Other Languages

 - Doctor of Education

 - Doctor of Philosophy

 Successful graduates meet the requirements for provisional teacher registration with the Education Council of Aotearoa New Zealand (EDUCANZ).
-Primary teaching graduates are employed in teaching and management positions in primary, intermediate, middle and area schools in New Zealand.
+Primary teaching graduates are employed in teaching and management positions in primary, intermediate, middle and area schools in Aotearoa.
 Many graduates also find work abroad.